Egypt Country Commercial Guide

 Pharmaceutical Price Controls

-In 2012 the decree was replaced by new pricing decree 499 using the same referencing system, with an increase of the pharmacy and distribution margins deducted from the ex-factory prices.
-The decree remains in force, though MoHP only enforces the reference pricing elements of the decree but has not implemented pricing adjustments based on exchange rate fluctuations.
-Pharmaceutical companies have also not implemented the pharmacy or dealer compensation elements of the decree except for the products that enjoyed a price increase.
-Pharmaceutical companies are engaged with MoHP and seeking the revision of certain “reference pricing” elements of Decree 499.
+In 2012, Decree number 373 of 2009 was replaced by a new pricing decree 499 using the external reference pricing (ERP): prices for innovator drugs are set based on the lowest price among a basket of approximately 36 reference countries with an increase of the pharmacy and distribution margins deducted from the ex-factory prices.
+The decree remains in force, although the Egyptian Drug Authority (EDA) only enforces the reference pricing elements of the decree.
+The EDA has not implemented pricing adjustments based on exchange rate fluctuations.
+Pharmaceutical companies have only implemented the pharmacy or dealer compensation elements of the decree on products that enjoyed a price increase, instead of the whole market.
+Pharmaceutical companies are actively engaged with the Ministry of Health and Population and are seeking the revision of certain “reference pricing” elements of Decree 499.

 Sanitary/Phytosanitary Standards